blaxterlab/blobology/README.md

 See [separate_reads.bash](https://github.com/blaxterlab/blobology/blob/master/separate_reads.bash) from this repository for the commands that were used to remove contaminants from the *Caenorhabditis* sp.
 5 preliminary assembly.

-Your own data set will require you to devise your own positive (to keep contigs of interest) and negative (to discard contigs belonging to contaminants) filters.
+Your own data set will require you to devise your own positive (to keep contigs, and reads, of interest) and negative (to discard contigs and reads belonging to contaminants) filters.